Q & A

 Understanding Your Options

-Can I check groundwater on my property before booking a survey?
+Can I check groundwater patterns before booking a survey?

-What's the difference between the platform and a survey?
+What's the difference between the Texas Well Water Map and an on-site survey?

-How accurate is the data in the Groundwater Intelligence Platform?
+How accurate is the data on the Texas Well Water Map?

 Booking a Groundwater Survey